FusionAuth/fusionauth-site/site/_posts/2022-09-30-nodejs-and-twitter-oauth.md

 With this setup, authentication concerns are taken care of entirely by FusionAuth

-{% include _image.liquid src="/assets/img/blogs/social-sign-in-django/privateinfo-fusionauth.png" alt="Important private data goes in FusionAuth.
-Everything else in Django." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/architecture.png" alt="Important private data goes in FusionAuth.
+Everything else in Node-Express.
+FusionAuth coordinates with other identity providers" class="img-fluid" figure=false %}

 The image above shows how this works.
 Your application logic and all public information can be handled by Nodejs + Express.
 Anything sensitive, such as personally identifiable information (PII), is handled by FusionAuth.